Chai Riders By Laws

 ARTICLE 11: DUES

-Dues will be determined by the executive board and will be paid by January 31st to remain in good standing as an active member.
-New members must pay dues within 30 days of membership acceptance.
+The dues amount will be determined by the Executive Board.
+Dues will be paid each year by October 15th to remain a Chai Rider in good standing as an active member.
+New member applicants must pay their dues after their acceptance into the club to be considered in good standing.

 ARTICLE 12: MEETING PROCEDURES